holidayextras/angled-dream/README.md

 # angled-dream

-PubSub -> Cloud Dataflow Pipeline Composition,.
+PubSub -> Cloud Dataflow Pipeline Composition.

-TO RUN SAMPLES:

-1. Build angleddream:
+1. Build angleddream (you shouldn't need to do this, it's continuously built in a Maven repo):
     1. git clone https://github.com/22Acacia/angled-dream
     1. cd angled-dream
-    1. mvn install
     1. mvn package
-1. Build your operations into jars, sample:
-    1. git clone https://github.com/22Acacia/pipeline-examples  (requires angleddream installed, will move to maven repo later)
-    1. cd pipeline-examples
-    2. mvn package

-## to execute by itself (terraform takes care of this in prod)
+## To execute by itself (terraform takes care of this in prod)

 1. Make sure you are authed into gcloud with the correct project